Boombox: Cultural significance

-The boombox became intrinsically linked to hip hop culture and, as Fab Five Freddy puts it, was "instrumental" in the rise of hip hop.
+The boombox became intrinsically linked to hip-hop culture and, as Fab Five Freddy puts it, was "instrumental" in the rise of hip-hop.
 Certain models like the JVC RC-M90 and the Sharp GF-777 were known as the boombox kings, having the power to drown out other ghetto blasters; they were frequently used in music battles.
 The Beastie Boys embraced the boombox as a signature, The Clash always had a boombox with them, and Schoolly D carried around a Conion C-100F in the UK.

+John Cusack held a Sharp GF-7600 above his head in the 1989 movie Say AnythingSay Anything..., leading to the boombox above the head image as a symbol of the 1980's.
+This was repeated in the battle scene in the heavily 1980's referenced movie Ready Player One where the Sharp GF-7600 was recreated and held above the characters head.

 Decline

 The 1990s were a turning point for the boombox in popular culture.
 The rise of the Walkman and other advanced electronics eliminated the need to carry around such large and heavy audio equipment, and boomboxes quickly disappeared from the streets.
 As boombox enthusiast Lyle Owerko puts it, "Towards the end of any culture, you have the second or third generation that steps into the culture, which is so far from the origination, it's the impression of what's real, but it's not the full definition of what's real.
 It's just cheesy."
 The Consumer Electronics Association reported that only 329,000 boombox units without CD players were shipped in the United States in 2003, compared to 20.4 million in 1986.